swyxio/swyxkit/README.md

 npm run start
 ```

-You should be able to deploy this project straight to Netlify as is
+You should be able to deploy this project straight to Netlify as is, just [like this project is](https://app.netlify.com/sites/swyxkit/deploys/).

+Before deploying, remember to configure `siteConfig.js` - just some hardcoded vars i want you to remember to configure.

 ## Further Reading